PellelNitram/OnlineHTR/README.md

 The following explanation sets you up to use both `src/draw_and_predict_sample.py` and `src/draw_and_store_sample.py` to both predict your own handwritten text and to store it.

-This is the written form of the quickstart.
-TODO [Here](), you can find a video of it.

-1. Install the project according to the installation section in this README and activate the corresponding environment.
-I decribe it below in text form and TODO [here]() in video form.
+1. Install the project according to [the installation section](#installation) in this README and activate the corresponding environment.
-3. Download the model `....` (see all available models in section ...) and place it in `...`
+2. Download the model `....` (see all available models in section ...) and place it in `...`.

-TODO.

-- Activate your environment and place training data according to below section
-- To do inference on your own writing: `python src/draw_and_predict_sample.py`
+3. Invoke the following command from the root of this repository: `python src/draw_and_predict_sample.py TODO`.

-- To capture your own handwriting into a file: `python src/draw_and_store_sample.py`
+If you want to store your own handwriting sample in a CSV file, then execute `python src/draw_and_store_sample.py`.
-- To train: `python src/train.py`

-### Inference

-...

-### Storing own dataset

-...

-### Training

-...

-## 🚀 Installation
+## Installation

-TODO: Use conda env file to make installation process easier.

-The installation process is for now:
+This repository uses a conda environment in which packages are installed using pip.

+Follow these steps to install this package:

 1. `conda create --prefix <path> python=3.10.11`
 2. `conda activate <path>`